 I love writing short stories that can be read aloud, stories that have a distinctive voice, a strong narrative and a rhythm flow, that are entertaining or moving.
 The most exciting challenge for me as a storyteller is to find a way to connect directly with my audience.

 My latest passion is storytelling.
 In fact, it is a passion I had as a schoolgirl and have rediscovered.
-I am a regular storyteller at my local library in Malvern and at other events in Melbourne, where I read other authors’ stories and some of my own work.
+I have been a regular storyteller at my local library in Malvern and at other events in Melbourne, where I read other authors’ stories and some of my own work.

 Favourite short story writers: Edna O’Brien, Edith Pearlman, Mavis Gallant, Annie Proulx and Tim Winton.